ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 /home/phyu/Dev/M1Con/frida-server: 1 file pushed.
 168.5 MB/s (25126612 bytes in 0.142s)
 ```

-and then connect to the shell
+And then connect to the shell.

 ```
 generic_x86:/ $ su